Cusco Historic Center

 Cusco historic center boasts a rich historical legacy.
 Founded by the Inca ruler Manco Cápac in the 12th century, it served as the empire’s epicenter.
 Thus, the Inca civilization thrived for centuries, expanding its territory and influence.

-In 1533, Spanish conquistadors arrived in Cusco, led by Francisco Pizarro.
+In 1533, Spanish conquistadors arrived in Cuzco, led by Francisco Pizarro.
 The Spanish conquest marked the end of the Inca Empire.
-Despite the invasion, the Cusco historic center remained remarkably well-preserved.
+Despite the invasion, the historic center remained remarkably well-preserved.
 Its ancient foundations, combined with colonial architecture, shape its unique identity today.

 Also, the city’s layout reflects a blend of Inca and Spanish influences.
 Inca walls serve as the base for many colonial buildings.
 The fusion of styles in the Cusco historic center is a testament to the city’s resilience.
 Thus, its ability to adapt and evolve through centuries of change is remarkable.